 This is an experience with a $1,500 stipend designed to give two fourth-year students from historically underrepresented backgrounds the opportunity to experience the outstanding clinical training in our department prior to choosing where to go for their residency.
-For more information, visit the Diversity Sub-I page on the UW Medicine Center for Health Equity, Diversity & Inclusion website.
+For more information, visit the UW OB/GYN Diversity Sub-Internship page.

 Council on the Promotion of Diversity, Equity and Inclusion

 The department's Diversity Council is part of the broader UW Medicine Center for Equity, Diversity and Inclusion.
-It is composed of 14 faculty, staff, and trainees dedicated to department-wide initiatives honoring, promoting and recognizing diversity in its many forms.
-The inaugural group is serving a two-year term.
-Our membership roster is on the sidebar to the right.
+The Council is composed of faculty, staff, and trainees dedicated to department-wide initiatives honoring, promoting and recognizing diversity in its many forms.

 - Barbara Goff, MD